oroinc/documentation/user/back-office/system/integrations/payment-integration/cybersource/index.rst

        .. image:: /user/img/system/integrations/cybersource/checkout-api-storefront.png
           :alt: Payment in the storefront with checkout API

-   * **Test Mode** --- Select this check box to use CyberSource in the test mode that enables you to use the connection to the gateway without sending transaction information for processing.
+   * **Test Mode** --- Select this checkbox to use CyberSource in the test mode that enables you to use the connection to the gateway without sending transaction information for processing.
    * **Merchant ID** - A CyberSource Merchant ID, also referred to as Organization ID, is a unique value within CyberSource that you define during account registration.
    * **Merchant Descriptor** - Enables you to submit merchant descriptor value displayed on a cardholder's statement.
    * **Profile ID** - Identifies the profile to use with each transaction